Financing for the KuB uncertain! Support us with a regular donation!

 We hope to achieve financing for the KuB that is independent from political majorities and project-based funding so that we can offer long-term support to refugees and migrants in difficult situations.
 To achieve this goal, we hope to establish a group of benefactors with likeminded individuals who will support us with a fixed, monthly donation.

 We currently assist around 3000 individuals per year in their efforts to obtain a secure residential status as well as social and financial equality.
-At the same time, we help them with social and psychosocial counselling in addition to courses for learning German.
+At the same time, we support them with social and psychosocial counselling in addition to courses for learning German.

 After the KuB operated on an entirely voluntary basis for about 30 years, we have received funding since 2015.
 Paid activities at the KuB are largely financed through project proposals.
 These projects have opened up many doors for us, but are also frequently problematic.